 Many people associate the term white collar crime with certain offenses, such as embezzlement or blackmail.
 However, the reality is that white collar crime covers a variety of offenses, ranging from falsifying financial records to stealing someone’s identity.
-One of the lesser known, but more serious white collar crime charges involves allegations of fraud in foreign labor contracting.
-Being convicted of this offense can end up costing defendants hefty fines and a lengthy prison sentence, so if you are being investigated for contracting fraud, it is critical to retain an experienced white collar crime lawyer who can help you begin formulating a defense.
+One of the lesser known but more serious white collar crime charges involves allegations of fraud in foreign labor contracting.
+Being convicted of this offense can end up costing defendants hefty fines and a lengthy prison sentence; so if you are being investigated for contracting fraud, it is critical to retain an experienced white collar crime lawyer in Miami who can help you begin formulating a solid defense.

 Under federal law, U.S. employers are prohibited from using fraudulent pretenses and making false promises or representations when recruiting, soliciting, or hiring a person outside of the U.S. to work for them.
 These charges most often involve allegations of false promises concerning working conditions related to housing, food, pay, transportation, fees to labor brokers, immigration status, and the ability to work at other places of employment.